 Sea Foam TT-16 Transmission tune Additive

 If your problem is sticking the valve body, this is a good alternative to Lucas Transmission Fix.
 If you are looking for an additive that will not swell the seals and change the transmission fluid’s viscosity, you may want to look at the SeaFoam Trans Tune.
-We recommend you do an automatic transmission fluid change once your transmission is back to shifting smoothly.
+We recommend an automatic transmission fluid change once your transmission returns to shifting smoothly.
 Usually, you should see shifting improve after a few hundred miles.

 How do you use Lucas Transmission Fix?

 - Before you add Lucas transmission additive to your transmission, it is important to check the transmission fluid level.
 You should not overfill the transmission with fluid.
-Siphon out as much automatic transmission fluid as you plan on adding from the additive.
+Siphon out as much automatic transmission fluid as you add from the additive.
 If you add half a quart of Lucas Transmission Fix, remove that much oil from your transmission.
-If your car is over 10 years old, check the fluid level, it may already be below, and you may not have to remove any fluid.
+If your car is over ten years old, check the fluid level; it may already be below, and you may not have to remove any fluid.